xinruleng/android-practise/NewsDemo/readme.txt

 code lines:
-    No 3rd libraries: 1211
+    No 3rd libraries:
-    use Butterknife: 1205
+    use Butterknife:
-    use Retrofit: 1222
+    use Retrofit:

+    use Room: 1421